I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Take your time.
 Do your homework.
 Make sure your technology is rock solid.

-3. Not Following The Plan – Pretty simple.
+3. The Green Plan Eaters – Forget the dog eating homework.
+These monsters will eat your plan or do all they can to get you off track.
 If you go into your launch haphazardly, expect the same type of results at the other end.
 Your pre-launch and launch plan is your Bible for your business in the beginning.

 If you get distracted by shiny objects and start testing out new ideas, software, technology, content, etc. while the launch is live, you are going to end up with not only a mess, but a confused list that converts poorly at launch time.